WhiteShadow13/FIJJJAL/motionController/README.md

 - Going Right

 </br>

 The principe is the following.
 Motors are going to rotate clockwise or counter clockwise according to their place.
-If you are watching your drone from the top.The opposite motors will have the same sense of rotation.
-So here :
+If you are watching your drone from the top.The opposite motors on a frame axis will have the same sense of rotation.</br>

-- Motor upRight and Motor downLeft are rotating clockwise
+- Motor upLeft and Motor downRight are rotating clockwise
-- Motor upLeft and Motor downRight are rotating counterClockwise
+- Motor upRight and Motor downLeft are rotating counterClockwise

 ## The MotionController

 So controlling the motors to go in the wanted direction is more simple.

-So according to the direction with will have :
+According to the direction with will have :

 - Ascending.</br>
     Motors UpLeft and downRight will increase their RPM</br>